MamdouhRElNakeeb/Bank-Client/README.md

 - Data Validation.
 - Run on multiple machines over LAN
   - Change default server address in (src/bankclient/API.java) to Server machine IP

+ ### Extra Features
+ - Graphical User Interface(GUI).
+ - System is connected to MySQL Database.
+ - Applying Security techniques to the system, such as Encrypting/Decrypting sensitive data before storing to the database.